aws-samples/serverless-patterns/apigw-lambda-transcribe/README.md

-# Audio transcription with AWS Lambda and Amazon Transcribe
+# Subtitle generation with AWS Lambda and Amazon Transcribe

-Using this sample pattern, users can securely upload images to an Amazon S3 bucket by requesting a pre-signed URL through Amazon API Gateway.
+Using this sample pattern, users can securely upload videos to an Amazon S3 bucket by requesting a pre-signed URL through Amazon API Gateway.
 This URL allows secure and temporary access for uploading files directly to S3.

-Once an audio file is uploaded, an S3 event invokes another Lambda function to start the Transcribe job using the StartTranscriptionJob API.
-Once the transcription is completed, the result will be stored in the output S3 bucket.
+Once a video file is uploaded, an S3 event invokes another Lambda function to start the Transcribe job using the StartTranscriptionJob API.
+Once the transcription is completed, the generated subtitles will be stored in the output S3 bucket.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-transcribe